abdirashidexe/centroid-finder/dockerPlan.md

 -   Import java in bullseye

--   Find a way to test focker file to see if everything works properly
+-   Find a way to test docker file to see if everything works properly

 -   Use slim if this image is too big